pcstru/WarthogLabelMap/README.md

 The script in the HTML file loads the data from the CSV and creates div's with text labels.
 The divs have a style applied which matches the styles in the Warty.css file.
 The Warty.css classes tell the labels where to position themselves with respect to the image.

 Label visibility is controlled by select option.
 Label div Id's are unique with a numbered suffix.
 Multiple Instances of a label will cause the suffix to increment.
 It should be possible to use this to group assignments into appropiate pages (with some thought) by conmtrolling the order and using blank labels to push later labels onto a different options page/view.
+A second csv file PageED.csv shows how this might be done (although something seems broken).